Horizon Zero Dawn Accessibility Report

 If you want to play Horizon Zero Dawn, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Horizon Zero Dawn has 8 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 8 accessibility features for Controls in Horizon Zero Dawn which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.